krrishcoder/privacy_policy/README.md

 Sharing Your Information

-We may share your information with third-party service providers who help us operate and improve our app.
+We will not share your information with third-party service providers who help us operate and improve our app.
 We may also share your information with third-party advertisers to provide you with relevant ads.
 We do not sell your personal information to third parties.

 Security of Your Information